Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • Squeeze of lime

-Fill glass with ice.
-Add rum and pomegranate juice.
-Top with ginger beer.
-Squeeze lime over drink.
-Slap rosemary sprig between your hands to release oils, then add as garnish.
-The dark red color looks mysterious and magical.
+Fill with ice, add rum and pomegranate, top with ginger beer.
+Slap rosemary to release oils, add as garnish.
+Dark red, mysterious, magical.

 • 4 oz pomegranate juice